LaueG-Neutron/LaueG/Develop/README.md

 A snapshot of the files in my C:\DevApps\LaueG folder which I use to develop the software, minus many temporary files

-Read "Documentation/Developer Notes" on this Git for more information
+See the "Documentation" on this Git has more information on Developer and Release versions of LaueG

-The _Release\ folder contains information on how to build a Release installation file

-See _CONTENTS.txt for more information on individual files/folders
+See _CONTENTS.txt has information on individual files/folders